 This does two things – tells apache to DENY first, then ALLOW as you define, as well as the IP address range that is allowed.

-Notice that the last digit is left off – that is because on my network I will always be in that range, you may choose to make it less detailed, such as 192.168. (with the dot at the end).
-Or you may want to add to the list for each range you use.
+Note: the last digit is left off – that is because on my network I will always be in that range, you may choose to make it less detailed, such as 192.168. (with the dot at the end) or make it more detailed by listing the whole IP address.

-You may also need to add to this list for other networks you use, such as your home and work network.
+Optional: You may also need to add other networks you use, such as your home and work network.
 This is done by adding another line, for example

 allow from 10.0.0.